agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 More interesting are the [2019 Hangzhou Spark][2019_spark], who placed fourth.
 They lost every game against the top three teams, going 0-7, including 2 lost playoff games against the eventual champions the San Francisco Shock.
-But they made up for it with a 75% win rate against worse teams.
+But the Spark made up for it with a 75% win rate against worse teams.

 [2019_spark]: https://en.wikipedia.org/wiki/2019_Hangzhou_Spark_season